18F/git-seekret/README.rst

 git-seekret
 ===========

-Git module to prevent from committing sensitive information into the repository.
+Prevent yourself from committing sensitive information into your repositories.

 Description
 ===========

-``git-seekret`` inspect on commits and/or staged (and uncommited yet) files, to prevent adding sensitive information into the git repository.
-It can be easily integrated with git hooks, forcing it to analise all staged files before they are included into a commit.
+``git-seekret`` inspects commits and/or staged (and uncommitted) files, to prevent you from adding sensitive information into git repositories.
+You can integrate it with git hooks, forcing it to analyze all staged files before they are included into a commit.

 Installing git-seekret
 ======================

-It's important to have the following tools and libraries to make it work properly:
+You need the following tools and libraries to make it work properly:

 	* glide
 	* pkg-config